CodesmithLLC/create-deck/README.md

 npm start
 ````

-1. Edit the index.html, main.js, and style.css file to complete the challenge
+1. Edit the index.html, main.js, and style.css file to complete the challenge.
+Images of the cards can be found in the cards directory.

 ##Note
 1. Feel free to use any online library